Table of Contents

 Amazon Selling Fees

-The Selling on Amazon charges comprises the referral fee and a variable closing fee (if applicable).
-The referral fee means the cost for selling your products on Amazon.
+Amazon Seller Central encompasses various fees like the referral fee and a variable closing fee (if applicable).
+The referral fee refers to the cost for selling your products on Amazon.
 It is calculated as a share of a minimum dollar amount or the sale price, whichever is greater.
-The percentage of sale price depends on the category, while 15% is the most common rate.
-When it comes to the minimum dollar amount, it is almost always $1.00.
-The referral fee is category-specific, and some products have higher or lower costs.
+The percentage of the sale price depends on the category, with 15% being the most common rate.
+The minimum dollar amount is almost always $1.00.
+The referral fee is category-specific, and some products may have higher or lower costs.
+The variable closing fee applies only to some media products such as music, books, videos, video games, DVDs, consoles, or software (BMVD products).

 FBA Fees